0xjmux/tetris/README.md

 * [ ] fix full lines not being removed
 * [ ] fix duplicate colors
 * [ ] fix crash on trying to clear line
-* figure out what's causing a bunch of out-of-bounds numbers to show up in row 1 of board
+* [ ] figure out what's causing a bunch of out-of-bounds numbers to show up in row 1 of board - i think this is a type issue with uint & int types!

+> [!WARNING]
+> This project is still in active development, bugs are still being found.
+When this is no longer the case, this notice will be removed.

 ### Project Goals